guillermoarellano/ga-ngx-masterdetail-demo/README.md

 # Ga-Ngx-Master-Detail-Demo

-This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

-Web Config file was ejected from CLI for further custom manual configuration.
+## Project Considerations

+The Angular CLI uses Webpack as its bundler.
+It can be ejected from CLI for further custom manual configuration.
+As this was a simple SPA, I did not split out and configure for Production.
+The project uses TypeScript as its transpiler.
+It works very similar to Babel with the extra benefit of type checking.
+Instead of ESLint the project uses TSLint.
+They are similar with main differences being some of the linting rules applied by each of the packages to JavaScript.

 ## Prerequisites